Jasonngyt/SOXS_Store/README.md

 **Step 3** Update ALLOWED_HOSTS inside settings.py

-Add the domain name (AND JUST THE DOMAIN NAME ONLY. i.e without the HTTPS) of the  the heroku app into the ALLOWED_HOST inside settings.py (you can check by going to the app inside your Heroku dashboard, then click the [Open App] button on the upper right corner of the screen).
+Add the domain name (AND JUST THE DOMAIN NAME ONLY. i.e without the HTTPS) of the heroku app into the ALLOWED_HOST inside settings.py (you can check by going to the app inside your Heroku dashboard, then click the [Open App] button on the upper right corner of the screen).

 **Step 4** Generate requirements.txt